pablo-meier/Pablog/posts/2019-11-16-mom-s-spaghetti-lose-yourself.md

 _Merovech_: Halfling barkeep + owner of _The Chill Basilisk._ Hamster-sized
 mutton chops, missing for a few days.

-_Vix_: Tabaxi, leader of the Gorroliths in Landria, and guardian of the Ulaikeria, she presents the PCs the, ahem, opportunity to join the Gorroliths and figuring out what happened to Shatsnay, and felt like Merovech would be able to help, but he… didn't make it through the Ulaikeria entirely as himself.
+_Vix_: Tabaxi, leader of the Gorroliths in Landra, and guardian of the Ulaikeria, she presents the PCs the, ahem, opportunity to join the Gorroliths and figuring out what happened to Shatsnay, and felt like Merovech would be able to help, but he… didn't make it through the Ulaikeria entirely as himself.